 Another example: During one inspection we showed how our scales agreed with each other and with a master weight to better than one part in a thousand, and yet a silly California Food & Drug bureaucrat, in her report, stated that our weights werent traceable to the National Bureau of Standards!
-This kind of accuracy is quite unnecessary in the manufacture of C-Strips since the vitamin C concentration is measured over a range of more than 10,000 to 1 and so the final result can only be valid to about 50% (not 0.1%)!
+This kind of accuracy is quite unnecessary in the manufacture of C-Strips since the vitamin C concentration is measured over a range of about 10,000 to 1 and so the final result can only be valid to about 50% (not 0.1%)!

 So, rather than put up with all this harassment, were having our C- Strips made out-of-state.
 We apologize for delays or other problems that arise in the future, but, as you can see, the fault isnt ours!